Microsoft profit dips ahead of Office revamp

 "It's a pause before a product launch, which is typical," said Josh Olson, an analyst at Edward Jones.

+With the loss of some deferred revenue to account for discounted upgrades to new software, Office revenue fell about 10 percent to $5.7 billion, which is not unusual ahead of a new launch, expected in the next few weeks.

-Windows sales jumped 24 percent to $5.9 billion, slightly ahead of analysts' average expectations, which had been gradually lowered over the last few months.
-That also included some deferred revenue relating to discounted upgrades.
+Windows sales, which included some deferred revenue from the launch of Windows 8 last October, jumped 24 percent to $5.9 billion, slightly ahead of analysts' average expectations, which were lowered over the last few months.

 "Windows 8 continues to have an uphill battle in convincing investors this is going to be the key to the growth story for Microsoft," said Daniel Ives, an analyst at FBR Capital Markets.
 "It continues to be a major prove-me product cycle."